 Zotico Silva – General Plant Manager, Mars Incorporated

 The Kaizen workshop was very informative and useful.
-Sammy is an excellent trainer bringing the right level of energy and humor to the workshop.
-I truly enjoyed the session, you held my interest, while making it fun!
+Sammy is an excellent trainer, bringing the right level of energy and humor to the workshop.
+I truly enjoyed the session– you held my interest while making it fun!
 Thanks for a great day!

 Darril provided our organization with Lean consulting and training services in 2008.
-His engagement level, enthusiasm, depth of knowledge and interpersonal skills made him very effective on this project.
+His engagement level, enthusiasm, depth of knowledge, and interpersonal skills made him very effective on this project.

 I first met Sammy in 2010 at a Continuous Improvement workshop in San Diego.
-Sammy is a dynamic presenter who possesses the unique ability to take a daunting topic and make it engaging, humorous and relevant to novice and experienced practitioner alike.
+Sammy is a dynamic presenter who possesses the unique ability to take a daunting topic and make it engaging, humorous, and relevant to novice and experienced practitioner alike.
 I was so impressed by Sammy that I subsequently recruited him to teach in the Lean Enterprise program at SDSU.
-In the course of surveying graduates from our program, we discovered that many were taking a project-based approach to their lean practice, and with Sammy, we recognized an opportunity to integrate a greater emphasis on Continuous Improvement, and creating a sustainable Lean Culture.
+In the course of surveying graduates from our program, we discovered that many were taking a project-based approach to their Lean practice, and with Sammy, we recognized an opportunity to integrate a greater emphasis on Continuous Improvement, and creating a sustainable Lean Culture.
 Sammy’s PDCA Problem-Solving and A3 Thinking workshop has been a great addition to the program.
-Sammy’s easy to follow approach, and dedication to developing a culture of Continuous Improvement has enabled SDSU to respond to the needs of our students and greatly enhance the value of our program.
-Beyond demonstrating a mastery of his topics, Sammy is a visionary, who infuses his presentations with energy and thoroughly engages his audience.
+Sammy’s easy-to-follow approach, and dedication to developing a culture of Continuous Improvement, has enabled SDSU to respond to the needs of our students and greatly enhance the value of our program.
+Beyond demonstrating a mastery of his topics, Sammy is a visionary who infuses his presentations with energy and thoroughly engages his audience.
 Sammy is a rock star among Continuous Improvement practitioners!

 I had the chance to learn Lean problem solving through the PDCA cycle from Samuel Obara, and during that training I really felt the depth of his experience and his simple, no-nonsense approach to TPS was exactly what our company needed to help with the structuring and focus of our Lean conversion.
 I spoke to Sammy about our company and expressed that we were only in our Lean infancy, but very much ready to go.
-Sammy as well as Chris Tadano were kind enough to visit with us, walk the gemba, and provide our entire management team with a TPS/Lean overview which proved to be extremely worthwhile.
+Sammy as well as Chris Tadano were kind enough to visit with us, walk the gemba, and provide our entire management team with a TPS/Lean overview, which proved to be extremely worthwhile.
 Most notable was Sammy’s ability to convey to a room full of individuals the essence of TPS in a way that brought everyone on our management team solid awareness of the bigger picture, especially the importance of kaizen – how a relentless focus on small, regular improvements creates a culture of excellence, company-wide.
 Our ownership is excited to build our relationship with Sammy and Honsha.
 We are already seeing solid, notable improvements and we believe that through this partnership there is no limit to what we can achieve as a company.

-I did appreciate the workshop, essentially for two aspects: Not every “improvement” action is kaizen, even if it looks like that; it’s so easy to say “we did kaizen” but really hard to actually do.
-The importance of a truly shared awareness and commitment through the organization about the importance of kaizen – the real lean culture.
-I also think that Naboko game, apart from the fun itself, effectively shows how difficult is to define a “commonly understandable” standard – the fact that more than 50% of the proposed standards were wrong was much more clarifying and incisive than any reported example!
+I did appreciate the [Honsha] workshop, essentially for two aspects: Not every “improvement” action is kaizen, even if it looks like that; it’s so easy to say “we did kaizen” but really hard to actually do.
+The importance of a truly shared awareness and commitment through the organization about the importance of kaizen – the real Lean culture.
+I also think that the Naboko game, apart from the fun itself, effectively shows how difficult is to define a “commonly understandable” standard – the fact that more than 50% of the proposed standards were wrong was much more clarifying and incisive than any reported example!